Rei II: Cultural references

 According to Yūichirō Oguro, an editor of some Japanese home video editions of Evangelion, the Japanese title "Showdown in Tokyo-3" is a possible reference to the sixth episode of Return of Ultraman, "Showdown!
 Monsters vs. MAT".
 Like "Rei II", "Showdown!
 Monsters vs. MAT" contains a large-scale operation.
 Oguro noted that ticker tape is also used during the episode, similarly to Anno's previous works Gunbuster and Nadia: The Secret of Blue Water.
 He compared the use of ticker tape to the works by director Kihachi Okamoto.
 Critics also speculated that Ramiel's design was influenced by Mirai Keisatsu Urashiman and 2001: A Space Odyssey (1968).

 The name of Operation Yashima originates from the Battle of Yashima, fought in 1185, during the Genpei War.
 According to a legend, the samurai warrior Nasu no Yoichi riding his horse shot an arrow through the water and hit the red fan of his enemy Tamamushi, resolving the battle in favor of the Minamoto clan.
 In Neon Genesis Evangelion Ramiel is similarly centered and beaten by a precise shot fired from a position located across the waters of Lake Ashi, Mount Futago.
 A different spelling of the term yashima (八島) can be translated as "eight countries", an ancient epithet of Japan, a reference to the Positron Rifle's electrical energy, taken from the entire Japanese archipelago.
 The naming is the result of a specific request from the series' director, Hideaki Anno, who asked to include something related to the name Yashima during the production.

 In "Rei II" scientific concepts are used as well.
-During Operation Yashima, for example, Eva-01 uses the Positron Sniper Rifle, which draws its power from positron acceleration, generating a bright beam of photons.
+During Operation Yashima, for example, Eva-00 uses a SSTO as a shield, while Eva-01 uses the Positron Sniper Rifle as a firearm, which draws its power from positron acceleration, generating a bright beam of photons.
+The expression "phase transition space" is mentioned.
+The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten linked the espression to the phase change and the cosmological phase transition.
 The Magi System, a biological supercomputer composed of three computers that rule Nerv and Tokyo-3, is also mentioned for the first time in the episode.
 The Magi System is a democratic and rational system similar to the concept of artificial intelligence.
-Its name originates from the Biblical Magi who came from the East mentioned in the Gospel of Matthew, traditionally named Melchior, Balthazar, and Gaspar.
+Its name originates from the Biblical Magi who came from the East mentioned in the Gospel of Matthew, traditionally named Balthasar, Gaspar, and Melchior.
 According to the official Evangelion film books, like the three astrologers from whom it takes its name, the supercomputer is composed of three independent calculators that to solve any kind of problem consult each other and make a decision by majority.
+Writers Víctor Sellés de Lucas and Manuel Hernández-Pérez similarly wrote that, as later Christian traditional identified Magi as astrologers and scholars, the Magi System "operates as a council of the wise and sometimes even as an oracle of sorts".